Economy

 Share

 In the black market, the naira weakened further, slipping to N1,590 per dollar from N1,585 on Wednesday, a depreciation of N5 in just 24 hours.
-This slide underscores a troubling trend that has gripped the currency since the of the week, erasing much of the appreciation and relative stability it had in recent months.
+This persistent slide underscores a troubling trend that has gripped the currency since the start of the week, erasing much of the appreciation and relative stability it had achieved in recent months.

 Share